PrensesMTN/PIC101/README.md

 # Assembly and PIC Programming Examples

-This GitHub repository contains examples for those who want to learn programming in Assembly language and develop applications on PIC microcontrollers.
+This GitHub repository contains examples for those who want to learn programming in Assembly language, C language and develop applications on PIC microcontrollers.
 These examples will help you get started in the world of microcontroller programming and enhance your fundamental programming skills.

 ## Contents